aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint/README.md

 ```

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 * **AWS Region**: The AWS region you want to deploy your app to.
+The Region you select should support Amazon Pinpoint service.
+You can check all supported AWS services in a given region [here.](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

 ### View the stack resources in the AWS console

-You can now login to the AWS console and view the resources in the AWS CloudFormation console created by the sam deploy process.
+You can now login to the [AWS console](https://aws.amazon.com/) and view the resources in the AWS CloudFormation console created by the sam deploy process.
 Navigate through each of the Lambda functions, and also the Step Functions workflow to understand how the system works.

 ### Register Email and Phone number using Amazon Pinpoint console